yazz/VisualJS/README.md

-## Building Yazz from source on Windows
+## Building Visual Javascript from source on Windows

 ##### 1) Install GIT from https://git-scm.com/downloads